szagoruyko/nnpack.torch/README.md

 # Installation

-Follow installation steps at https://github.com/Maratyszcza/NNPACK to generate `nnpack.h` and `nnpack.a`.
-These 2 files are used to compile shared `libnnpack.so` using Makefile in this repo.
+Follow installation steps at https://github.com/Maratyszcza/NNPACK to generate `libnnpack.so` and place where `LD_LIBRARY_PATH` can find it.